Understanding Household and Organization Members

 • If you open a member record and the side pane isn't visible, check that the Primary Entity field on the record's Basics tab contains the right value.

-• Currently, Practifi does not support assigning definitions to members, meaning they cannot be recorded as Influencers, Prospects or Clients as these definitions sit with the primary entity.
+• Currently, Practifi does not support assigning definitions to members, meaning they cannot be recorded as Influencers, Prospects, or Clients, as these definitions sit with the primary entity.

 0 out of 0 found this helpful